-6 Steps To Creating Your Paperless Office
+6 Steps To Creating Your Paperless Process

-Here are the key stages in creating a paperless office in less than 90 days.
+Here are the key stages in creating a paperless process in less than 90 days.
 While it may be tempting to push ahead and take shortcuts to hit that 90-day deadline, each of these stages plays an essential role in creating a successful paperless solution.

-Step 1: Developing The Leadership Team
+Developing The Leadership Team